Back to blog

 The Basic Math

-HOA assessments are typically billed monthly.
-If the monthly assessment is $300 and the closing is on September 15, the seller covers September 1–14 and the buyer covers September 15–30.
+HOA assessments are usually billed monthly.
+If the monthly assessment is $300 and closing lands on September 15, the seller covers September 1–14 and the buyer covers September 15–30.

 $300 ÷ 30 days = $10/day Seller owes: 14 days × $10 = $140 Buyer owes: 16 days × $10 = $160

-In practice, the settlement agent handles this calculation and reflects it as a credit or debit on the closing disclosure.
-The buyer doesn't usually write a separate check to the HOA — the proration is baked into the settlement figures.
+The settlement agent runs this calculation and reflects it as a credit or debit on the closing disclosure.
+The buyer doesn't write a separate check to the HOA.
+It's all baked into the settlement figures.

 Where It Gets Complicated

 Quarterly or annual billing.
 Some HOAs bill quarterly or even annually.
-If the seller has already paid the full quarter and closing falls mid-quarter, the buyer owes the seller a credit for the unused portion.
-This shows up as a buyer debit and seller credit on the settlement statement.
+If the seller already paid the full quarter and closing falls mid-quarter, the buyer owes the seller a credit for the unused portion.
+That shows up as a buyer debit and seller credit on the settlement statement.

 Prepaid vs. arrears.
-Most HOAs bill in advance — January dues are paid in January for January.
-But some bill in arrears, meaning January dues are paid in February.
+Most HOAs bill in advance, meaning January dues are paid in January for January.
+But some bill in arrears, where January dues aren't paid until February.
 Which method the HOA uses changes who owes what at closing.

 If the HOA bills in advance and the seller has paid the current month, the seller gets credit for the buyer's portion.
-If the HOA bills in arrears and no one has paid yet, the seller needs to cover their portion at closing.
+If the HOA bills in arrears and nobody has paid yet, the seller needs to cover their share at closing.

 Special assessments.
-A special assessment that's been approved but spans multiple months or years gets tricky.
+A special assessment that's been approved but spans multiple months or years gets tricky fast.
 The estoppel letter should clarify the outstanding balance and payment schedule.
-Typically, unpaid special assessments are the seller's responsibility up to the closing date, but this can be negotiated in the purchase contract.
+Unpaid special assessments are typically the seller's responsibility up to the closing date, but this can be negotiated in the purchase contract.
+And it often is.

 What to Check on the Estoppel

-- •Payment status.
+• Payment status.
 Has the seller paid the current period?
-Are there any past-due amounts?
+Are there past-due amounts sitting out there?

-- •Special assessments.
-Separate line item — not always included in the regular assessment amount.
-Make sure the estoppel breaks these out.
+• Special assessments.
+These are a separate line item and not always included in the regular assessment amount.
+Make sure the estoppel breaks them out.

-- •Credit balances.
+• Credit balances.
 Occasionally a seller has overpaid.
-The estoppel should note any credits, which should be returned to the seller at closing.
+The estoppel should note any credits, and those should be returned to the seller at closing.

 Common Proration Mistakes

 Using the wrong assessment amount.
 The MLS listing might show $250/month, but the HOA raised it to $275 in January.
-Always use the figure from the estoppel letter, not the listing or the seller's memory.
+Always use the figure from the estoppel letter.
+Not the listing.
+Not the seller's memory.

 Ignoring the payment date.
-If the HOA's payment due date is the 1st of the month and the seller has already paid for the current month, the buyer needs to reimburse the seller for the unused days.
+If the HOA's payment due date is the 1st and the seller already paid for the current month, the buyer needs to reimburse the seller for the unused days.
 Miss this, and the seller loses money.
+I've seen it happen more than once.

 Who Prepares the Proration?

-In most transactions, the closing agent — whether that's a title company, escrow officer, or attorney — handles the proration calculation.
+In most transactions, the closing agent handles the proration calculation.
+That could be a title company, escrow officer, or attorney depending on where you are.
 They pull the numbers from the estoppel letter and apply them to the closing date.

-Agents on both sides should review the calculation.
-Errors happen, and a $10/day mistake on a $500/month assessment across a 30-day billing period can add up to a meaningful number.
+Agents on both sides should review the math.
+Errors happen.
+A $10/day mistake on a $500/month assessment across a 30-day billing period adds up to real money.

 State-Specific Quirks